xuchen66/sphinx-emdocs/source/serialEM-note-make-all-LMM-maps.rst

 :Author: Chen Xu
 :Contact: <chen.xu@umassmed.edu>
 :Date_Created: Apr 3, 2018
-:Last_Updated: Apr 23, 2021
+:Last_Updated: Feb 18, 2022

 .. glossary::

    Abstract
      We found that it was extremly useful to be able to make Low Mag Montage (LMM) maps for all the grids in autoloader cassette automatically.
      Since it can take a while for multiple grids, you should give yourself a good break while scope is busy working without feeling guilty.

 .. _procedure: